-The National Gynae-Oncology Registry (NGOR) is a multi-modular clinical quality registry (CQR) which aims to record diagnostic, treatment and outcome data of patients with newly diagnosed ovarian, uterine, cervical, vulval, vaginal and other cancers of the female reproductive system in major participating gynaecological cancer treatment centres around Australia.
+The National Gynae-Oncology Registry (NGOR) is a multi-modular clinical quality registry (CQR) which aims to record diagnostic, treatment and outcome data of patients with newly diagnosed cancers of the female reproductive system in participating gynae-oncology treatment centres around Australia.
 Information from the registry will be used to monitor care provided to these women, including treatment received, complications and both short and longer term outcomes of this care.
 The data collected for the purposes of the registry will be used to help identify trends and whether gaps exist in service provision.

 The NGOR will involve the collection of data to inform key clinical quality indicators (i.e. measures of ‘best practice’) and patient reported outcome measures (PROMs), documenting how such patients are treated in the real world and at a population level.
 This kind of data cannot be collected in a clinical trial.

-The registry allow for comparison of variations in outcome and clinical practice across individual units, across the private vs. public sector and regional vs. metropolitan centres as well as facilitate national and international benchmarking against agreed best-practice.
+The registry allows for comparison of variations in outcome and clinical practice across individual units, across the private and public sector, between regional and metropolitan centres, and will also facilitate national and international benchmarking against agreed quality indicators.

 Your patients are eligible to participate in the registry if:

-- They have been recently diagnosed with confirmed primary ovarian, tubal or peritoneal cancer (epithelial sub-types only).
+- They have been recently diagnosed with confirmed primary ovarian, tubal or peritoneal cancer (OTP) (epithelial sub-types only).
 Please note that rare OTP tumour types, endometrial, cervical and vulvo-vaginal cancer diagnoses will be eligible in 2021

 - They were aged 18 years or older at diagnosis

-- They were diagnosed within 3 months prior to, or any time after site research governance authorisation was granted (Contact the Registry Coordinator to find out if your site is approved, and the date of approval)
+- They were diagnosed within three months prior to, or any time after site research governance authorisation was granted (Contact the Registry Coordinator to find out if your site is approved, and the date of approval)

 - There is no evidence in their medical records/you don’t believe that they are or may be unable to recall their diagnosis or would be considerably distressed by an invitation to the registry due to dementia, acquired brain injury and/or mental illness